c272/site/content/blog/language/Year-in-Review-2024.md

 - Read **73** Japanese books, mostly fiction. (<span style="color: #089c2f">+25.9%</span>)
 - Listened to **131** podcast episodes. (<span style="color: #f0020b">-14.4%</span>)
 - Completed **1** series of anime, **0** TV shows and **0** movies. (<span style="color: #f0020b">-85.8%</span>)
-- Watched **1,196** hours of YouTube in Japanese. (<span style="color: #089c2f">+89.2%</span>)
+- Watched **1,096** hours of YouTube in Japanese. (<span style="color: #089c2f">+73.4%</span>)
 - Spoke for an untracked number of hours in Japanese. ※ (<span style="color: var(--text-color-light)">~%</span>)

 {{<footnote-text "※ This year I stopped my tracked video chat time and began simply working and living using Japanese, so the number has almost definitely gone up but I have no way of confirming this.">}}

-In a continuing trend from last year, my reading time has gone up significantly while my consumption of other visual media and games has decreased by a significant margin.
+In a continuing trend from last year, my reading time has gone up significantly while my consumption of other visual media and games has decreased by a fair margin.
 This is partially due to a shift in interests (books are awesome), but also simply due to physical books being the most easily accessible format throughout the moving process while having less access to a desktop/the internet.

-Looking back at my goals for 2024, however, I have managed to achieve with a large margin all but one of them, which is an awesome feeling!
+Looking back at my goals for 2024, however, I have managed to achieve all but one of them with a large margin, which is an awesome feeling!
 It does feel like a slightly hollow victory, however, given how narrow my media consumption has been over the past year, so that's something I'll try to improve going into next year.
 Or maybe not, it's best to consume what you enjoy.

 With the overall stats out of the way, we can transition to the more exciting part - the books!